wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 Another practical concern is RAM pressure.
 When going from the example execution in Figure 1 to that in Figure 2, the peak amount of RAM needed by the program is increased because at some point more than one input images are held in RAM.
-As previous modules have touched on, tasks can have significant memory requirements, and it may not be possible to overlap IO and computation due to RAM space constraints.
+Since tasks could have significant memory requirements, RAM constrains can prevent some overlap of IO and computation.

-### Simulating IO
+#### Simulating IO

-So that you can gain hands-on experience with the above concepts, use the simulation Web application below.
+So that you can gain hands-on experience with the above concepts, use the simulation app below.

 Initially, you can create a series of identical tasks that have a certain input and output.
 Run the simulation to see the progression of tasks and host utilization without allowing IO to overlap with computation.
 Once you have observed this, try selecting the checkbox to allow overlap.
 With IO overlap there should be an improvement in execution time and host utilization.
 You can view this in the output graphs that are generated.
 You can also try varying the input/output and computation